-A land trust is a non-profit organization whose mission is to protect, preserve, and steward special lands, by working with willing landowners and various community partners.
+Land trusts often have a mission is to protect, preserve, and steward special lands, and working with willing landowners and various community partners.
 The two most widely used tools to accomplish this mission are a conservation easement or fee-title acquisition, both intent on protecting these lands in perpetuity.

 By partnering with landowners, land trusts negotiate agreements that permanently protect special lands from future harm, ensuring that our majestic open spaces, the productivity of our agricultural lands, and the health of our streams and wildlife habitat are preserved far into the future.
 Most of Oregon’s trusts are rooted in their communities and deeply connected to local needs.
 In this way, they are well-equipped to identify land that offers critical natural habitat as well as land offering recreational, agricultural and other conservation value.